BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to hike the Inca Trail, and what should I expect weather-wise?
+When is the absolute best time to hike the Inca Trail to Machu Picchu, and what should I expect weather-wise?

 I've heard permits for the Inca Trail sell out months in advance.
 How do I actually secure one, and what's the deal with tour operators?

-Beyond the main sites, are there any lesser-known ruins or viewpoints along the Inca Trail that are particularly special?
+Beyond the main trail, are there any lesser-known ruins or viewpoints that are worth seeking out?

 How many days do you need in Inca Trail, Peru?